term-world/syllabus-template/CODE_OF_CONDUCT.md

   * the right to veto a proposed change if:
     * the change substantively alters the academic or course community integrity or safety
     * a rule is superseded by College policies or academic standards
-  * the right make unilateral changes that that uphold academic and community integrity or safety
+  * the right to make unilateral changes that uphold academic and community integrity or safety

 ### Participation